DonAurelio/coder/kubernetes/README.md

 ### Load a Sample Database

-To load a sample database you need to get into the server (django application) container.
+To load a sample database you need to get into the django container running in the server pod.
+You can choose between *coder-server-rc-wshvs* or *coder-server-rc-7qfrc* because both pod's containers are connected to the same database.

 ```sh
 kubectl exec -it coder-server-rc-7qfrc -c django -- sh